-You might have come across the word “empathy” quite a number of times while reading various articles or from customer service experts and trainers.
+You might have come across the word “empathy” quite several times while reading various articles or from customer service experts and trainers.
 Empathy, in this regard, refers to the polite manners and sympathetic response that a company offers to its customers.
 It is one of the pillars on which exceptional customer service stands and can be considered crucial for a successful customer experience.
-We have listed below a few simple ways which you can employ to show empathy and save yourself from avoidable customer churn.
+We have listed below a few simple ways that you can employ to show empathy and save yourself from avoidable customer churn.
 Every support team should take care of these while solving a customer’s problems.

 We feel good when we share our problems and are heard, and so is the case with customers and the businesses they interact with.
 They expect a lot from brands they are purchasing the services or products.
 To feel heard is what makes them think that the company cares about their problems.
 It does not take a lot of effort to make the client feel that way.
 Phrases like “Thank you for letting us know about this” and “I apologize for any inconvenience this might have caused” may not sound as much, but they work their magic on the angry and annoyed customer.
-By showing customers that you are carefully listening to their problems assures them their issue will be solved, and you can retain a customer by building up trust.
+Showing customers that you are carefully listening to their problems assures them their issue will be solved, and you can retain a customer by building up trust.
 Asking relevant questions is another great way to show that you are listening.
 You should choose the best website live chat for giving your customer a better experience.

 Showing the customer that you are listening to them is good, but more needs to be done.
 The next thing on the list is to acknowledge your customer’s concern.
 If you are a good listener, but you are not recognizing their concern and letting them know about it, then you are making a mistake.
 Your clients will never realize that you are aware of their problem if you are not admitting it.
 The phrases mentioned above are some acknowledgments that customer support executives can use to show their customers that they are listening to them through acknowledgment of their issues.